-- 1.10 We have a range of improvement and enforcement tools to improve the quality and safety of services.
+- 1.10.
+We have a range of improvement and enforcement tools to improve the quality and safety of services.
 We use our civil sanctions to focus on reducing risk to people who use regulated services.
 We also have criminal sanctions that can be used to hold relevant providers and designated responsible individuals to account for serious failures.
 In some cases, it may be appropriate to use both civil and criminal enforcement sanctions at the same time. - a.
-Civil sanctions enable us to: - require the provider to take certain action (for example, address regulatory failings as outlined in a priority action notice) or provide information, documents, records relating to regulated services) - prevent the provider from continuing to operate the service1 (where necessary, this action could be taken urgently) - suspend2 the provider for a set period of time - limit the operation of the provider (for example, prevent new admissions to the service) - undertake inspection at a service level or engage at a provider-level to consider service portfolio failings - Impose conditions on the registration - b.
-Criminal sanctions enable us to:
+Civil sanctions enable us to: - require the provider to take certain action (for example, address regulatory failings as outlined in a priority action notice) or provide information, documents, records relating to regulated services) - prevent the provider from continuing to operate the service1 (where necessary, this action could be taken urgently) - suspend2 the provider for a set period of time - limit the operation of the provider (for example, prevent new admissions to the service) - undertake inspection at a service level or engage at a provider-level to consider service portfolio failings. - Impose conditions on the registration. - b.
+Criminal sanctions enable us to: - issue a penalty notice. - recommend a criminal prosecution following a criminal investigation. - issue a simple caution.

 1 For services regulated under the 2016 Act this also includes preventing the provider from operating a regulated service or the provision of a service at a particular place.
 2 This only applies to services regulated under the 2010 Measure.